 Case: 2

 Mr. Jayant Narain, a financial advisor, provided advice to his client in relation to a lump-sum investment.
-The client wanted to invest in that plan which would give him a certain level of income without incurring any loss.
+The client wanted to invest in a plan that would give him a certain level of income without incurring any loss.

-Jayant advised him to invest in a particular fund, which he believed will meet the client’s requirements.
+Jayant advised him to invest in a particular fund, which he believed would meet the client’s requirements.

-However, it was found that the client did not receive any income for one full year and also incurred losses during the two years investment tenure.
+However, it was found that the client did not receive any income for one full year and also incurred losses during the two-year investment tenure.
 In this situation, Jayant also failed to give any update to the client during the investment tenure.
-Moreover, at the time of the original investment, it was easy to predict that the fund will behave badly.
+Moreover, at the time of the original investment, it was easy to predict that the fund would behave badly.
 Therefore, inappropriate advice was given to the client who filed a case against Jayant.

 While choosing professional indemnity insurance, make sure the coverage is enough to cover any legal obligation that the policyholder may face at any point in time.